 Ctrl- or shift-click to select multiple items

-The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2023–2024 school year from state agencies that administer the federal child nutrition programs.
+The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2024–2025 school year from state agencies that administer the federal child nutrition programs.
 Under federal law, states are required to publish, by May 1 of each year, a list of CEP-eligible and near-eligible schools and districts.
-When the 2023–2024 school year began, CEP-eligible schools and school districts were ones with ISPs of at least 40 percent, and near-eligible schools and school districts were those with ISPs between 30 percent and just under 40 percent.
-In October 2023, the U.S. Department of Agriculture (USDA) expanded CEP eligibility to schools and school districts with an ISP of at least 25 percent and classified near-eligible schools and school districts as those with ISPs between 15 percent and just under 25 percent.
-Furthermore, USDA granted states the ability to waive the June 30, 2023 election deadline and allow schools to adopt CEP at the new, lower thresholds until March 31, 2024.
-Twenty-eight states applied for a waiver allowing midyear adoption, although not every state had schools elect to participate in CEP midyear.
+CEP-eligible schools and school districts are ones with ISPs of at least 25 percent, and near-eligible schools and school districts are those with ISPs between 15 percent and just under 25 percent.

 Visit FRAC's Community Eligibility webpage for more information about this provision.